 Spice Side Effects

-What are the symptoms of spice?
+What are the symptoms of spice drug?

 Cannabinoids can produce almost any effect on the body.
 This is possible because the endocannabinoid system runs throughout the body and mind, intertwining with our bodies’ essential functions.